MachinePhoenix/homepage/content/_index.md

           description: |2-
               Advised by [Prof. Jieping Ye](http://www.yelabs.net/), my researches include:

-              * Proposed a new paradigm that calculates the importance of different components of few-shot CoT demonstrations using Shapley values, thereby enhancing the inference capability of large models.
-This approach elucidates the mechanism of CoT in large models and unifies previous research.
-(NAACL 2025 on submission)
+              * Proposed SalaMAnder, a Shapley-value-based framework for quantifying component-level contributions in CoT reasoning.
+Specifically, we develop an efficient stratified sampling algorithm to compute Shapley value for mathematical expression attribution and CoSP (Cardinality of Shapley Positives) metric.
+Theoretical derivation and comprehensive validation across multiple models and benchmarks present a robust monotonic correlation between CoSP and model performance, providing theoretical explanations for the empirical success of CoT.
+(ACL 2025 on submission)
+              * Classfied and summarized research work on interpretability on large language models.

         - title: Interpretable Machine Learning Intern